Test for Little Fire Ant

 - Freeze ants by placing in freezer overnight.

-- Label ants with your name, address, phone number, and location tested and call your local Island Invasive Species Commitee.
+- Label ants with your name, address, phone number, and location tested.

 Spot the Ant.
 Stop the Ant.

-The best way you can help stop the little fire ant is to get in the habit of looking and testing for LFA and reporting suspect ants: Report-a-Pest.
+The best way you can help stop the little fire ant is to get in the habit of looking and testing for LFA and reporting suspect ants: online at Report-a-Pest, call 643-PEST, or stop by your local HDOA office or Island Invasive Species Commitee at these locations.
 LFA may appear tiny and harmless, but they are a HUGE threat.

 Get in the habit of looking and testing for LFA.
 Quarantine and test soil, mulch, and potted plants that you bring onto your property -it's as easy as peanut butter smeared on a chopstick.

 How to test for Little Fire Ant from Hawaii DLNR on Vimeo.